June 8, Reading 2 – Joel 3

 God is JUDGE.
 And He judges SIN.

-God’s word tells us that there are two states on the final day of judgement.
+God’s word tells us that there are two states for us on the final day of judgement.

 You are either found in Christ or you are not.
-You are either one of His sheep or you are a goat.
-You are either standing before the judge with Jesus’ righteousness as Yours, or you stand on your own.
+You are either one of His sheep or you are a goat (not a sheep).
+You are either standing before the judge with Jesus’ righteousness as yours, or you stand on your own.

-As well, in the _now_, we cannot be one world living in harmony.
-That is folly.
+In the _now_, we cannot be one world living in harmony.

 There will always be snakes and wolves who deceive and rend and tear.